Sauco-Apps/sauco-wallet/README.md

 You can set the following cookies (e.g. using [EditThisCookies](http://www.editthiscookie.com/)) for more comfortable local development:
 - `passphrase` - passphrase to sign you in
 - `goto` - name of state to go to.
-See [possible state names](https://github.com/Sauco-Apps/sauco-wallet/blob/dev/js/app.js#L25-L100).
+See [possible state names](https://github.com/shiftnrg/shift-wallet/blob/dev/js/app.js#L25-L100).

 ## Authors

-- Sauco Team
 - Ralf S <ralfs@shiftnrg.org>
 - Vera Nekrasova <vera.limita@gmail.com>
 - Boris Povod <boris@crypti.me>